reahl/reahl/reahl-doc/doc/stubble/introduction.rst

 constructed as ``reahl.stubble.easter_egg``.
 It should suffice for most purposes, but you *can* construct additional instances if needed.

-Just be sure to always add your EasterEggs to ``pkg_resources.working_set``  (or similar), else they won't have any effect.
+Just be sure to always use your EasterEgg inside an  ``with egg.installed()`` block, else they won't have any effect.
 Also, each added EasterEgg should be named uniquely (or it won't be added).